Groups

 So the set {1,2,3,4} under the OPERATION $ defined by the operation table above does not have the INVERSE PROPERTY!

-Now return to Blackboard to answer Group Lecture Questions 7: Groups!
+Now return to Brightspace to answer Group Lecture Questions 7: Groups!